manuel-russello/ICp-banking-microservices/README.md

 1. Install **Node.js**, **NPM**, and the **Git CLI**

 2. Make sure the app is working: (TO MOVE TO STEP 1?)
-    - Go to your repository root folder:
+    - Launch a terminal.
+Go to your repository root folder:

     `cd YOUR_REPOSITORY_NAME`